We Explain What Business Interuption Insurance Is

 Business interruption insurance can cover:

 - Lost profits that would have been earned, based on prior financial statements.

 - Operating expenses still being incurred by the damaged property.

 - Additional expenses associated with operating from a temporary location while the damaged property is being repaired.

 - Claims preparation costs incurred when your accountant prepares your claims submission.

 This coverage extends until the end of the business interruption period selected at the time of buying a business insurance policy.
-Most business insurance policies define this period as starting on the date of the covered peril and the damaged property is physically repaired and returned to operations under the same condition that existed prior to the disaster.
+Most business insurance policies define this period as starting on the date of the covered peril and the damaged property is physically repaired and returned to operations under the same condition that existed prior to the disaster or loss of income.

 Any business that has to close down while their premises are being repaired may lose customers to competitors.
 A quick resumption after a disaster is essential and business interruption insurance will help.

-If you would like to keep up to date on small business insurance tips, then join the growing number of small business owners who like us on Facebook and follow us on Twitter and on our LinkedIn page.
+If you would like to keep up to date on small business insurance tips or learn more about business interruption insurance definition and business interruption insurance meaning, then join the growing number of small business owners who like us on Facebook, follow us on Twitter and on our LinkedIn page.